xherin1999/noetia/noetia-whitepaper-v0.1-beta31.md

 Noetia’s kernel (Axiom 1/2) is topologically mutually exclusive with **Global Consistency (C)** from the CAP theorem.
 **Axiomatic Rejection:** Accepting Axiom 1 (Mind-only Sovereignty) implies accepting permanent divergence and forks regarding truth and rules (**Partition**).
 Mandating Uniform Consistency (C)—requiring all nodes to accept the same truth simultaneously—is functionally equivalent to **Sovereignty Blocking** and a negation of Axiom 1.
 **AP as Default:** The P2P Admissibility Ocean is structurally the result of **completely expelling** the requirement for global consistency.
 It is a pure **AP System** (Availability + Partition Tolerance): any local interaction executes and settles instantly provided the local witnesses are valid, without waiting for a global "Sea Level" consensus.
 **Consistency as Optional Service:** Consistency is demoted from an environmental constant to an **expensive, local, optional safety contract** (see 2.4.1).
-Minds possess consistency only within specific scope-limited clusters they explicitly bind to (e.g., a specific blockchain or strict jurisdiction); in the Ocean’s default state, the **Locality Valve** strictly prioritizes local read/write Availability over global coherence.
+Minds possess consistency only within specific scope-limited contract implementations they explicitly bind to (e.g., a specific blockchain or strict jurisdiction); in the Ocean’s default state, the **Locality Valve** strictly prioritizes local read/write Availability over global coherence.

 ### 1.2 Three pillars (canonical runtime)
 Canonical Noetia rests on three structural pillars: